Last Updated: 9/13/21 | September 13th, 2021

 The Best Paid Walking Tours in Boston

 Cambridge Historical Tours does a great job of blending rigorously researched history and humor, creating an entertaining and informative tour for all ages.
 They have a few different walks worth checking out, including the Freedom Trail tour and the evening Ghost Tour.
-The prices are reasonable (especially if you’re a group) and their costumed guides are top notch.
-Tours from $20 USD per person.
+The prices are reasonable (especially if you’re a group) and their costumed guides are top-notch.

-Bites of Boston offers three different food tours around town, each in a distinct neighborhood.
+Bites of Boston offers two different food tours around town, each in a distinct neighborhood.
 Each lasts a few hours, giving you a nice range of culture and food from some of the best restaurants in town.
-Tours from $65 USD per person.

-Trademark Tours has put together a great tour of Harvard (led by Harvard students), as well as ones of MIT (led by MIT students) and the Freedom Trail.
+Trademark Tours has put together a great tour of Harvard (led by Harvard students).
 They are much more affordable than some of the other companies, making this a good middle-of-the-road option for anyone on a budget (as well as for families).
-Tours from $12 USD per person.

 Book Your Trip to Boston: Logistical Tips and Tricks

 Book Your Flight

 Use Skyscanner or Momondo to find a cheap flight.
 They are my two favorite search engines because they search websites and airlines around the globe so you always know no stone is left unturned.
 Start with Skyscanner first though because they have the biggest reach!

 You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
 If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
 My favorite hostel to stay in the city is HI Boston.